List of smoking bans: Australia

 Smoking has been banned in all prisons in Queensland, the Northern Territory, Tasmania, Victoria, and New South Wales since 2015.
-While South Australia is due to follow in 2019, smoking is still permitted in prison cells in Western Australia and the Australian Capital Territory.
+All South Australian prisons had banned smoking by the end of 2019.
+The Australian Capital Territory's only adult prison, the Alexander Maconochie Centre, banned smoking in August 2023.
+In March 2024, Western Australia banned smoking in all women's prisons; smoking bans in men's prisons are also planned for a later date.

 Austria

 In 2009, smoking was prohibited by law in all enclosed public spaces and educational institutions.
 The 2009 law granted certain exceptions for eating and drinking establishments as well as workplaces if no employee works in the enclosed space objects.
 Smoking was banned on trains and in railway stations when Germany introduced a similar smoking ban in 2007.

-The 2009 law mandated that all restaurants, bars, discos, and pubs larger than 50 m2 had to be either be non-smoking or introduce separate smoking rooms.
-Below 50 m2 the owner could opt to make the establishment either a smoking or non-smoking place.
+The 2009 law mandated that all restaurants, bars, discos, and pubs larger than 50 m2 (500 sq. ft.) had to be either be non-smoking or introduce separate smoking rooms.
+Below 50 m2 (500 sq. ft.) the owner could opt to make the establishment either a smoking or non-smoking place.
 The law provided for a long transition phase ending July 2010.
 The 2009 law was a subject of controversy, as the rules were widely ignored by bar owners and not actively enforced by the authorities.
 Anti-smoking campaigners claimed to have filed 18,000 reports with the authorities on non-compliant businesses since the bans were introduced, to little effect.

 In December 2017, after a change in government – under the coalition of the centre-right ÖVP and the far-right FPÖ – an already passed bill banning smoking in all restaurants, bars, discos and pubs from May 2018 was repealed and the prior rules reinstated with some minor changes.